ruricolist/serapeum/README.md

 - [Binding values in the function namespace](#binding-values-in-the-function-namespace)
 - [Internal definitions](#internal-definitions) and [block compilation](#block-compiling)
 - [Compile-time exhaustiveness checking](#compile-time-exhaustiveness-checking)

+## A note about strings

+Beginning Lispers often ask about Lisp: “Where are the string utilities?”
+Since strings in Lisp are a kind of vector, which is in turn a kind of sequence, the right place to look is under the documentation for sequences (and vectors).

+This is also true for Serapeum: there are many [sequence utilities](REFERENCE.md#sequences), and a few [vector utilities](REFERENCE.md#vectors), that work equally well on strings.
+But there are also many [string-specific utilities](REFERENCE.md#strings).

 ## Dividing sequences